giellalt/lang-rmf/docs/index-header.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-rmf)](https://github.com/giellalt/lang-rmf/issues)
 [![Build status](https://github.com/giellalt/lang-rmf/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-rmf/actions)

+There are several Romani languages, and it is at the moment not clear how many standardised Romani languages there are in the Nordic countries.
+[Here is an overview](../../lang-rmy/docs/romani-languages).

 This page documents the work on the [Kalo Finnish Romani language model](https://github.com/giellalt/lang-rmf).
+Some work has been done, based upon Kimmo Granqvist's *Lyhyt Suomen romanikielen kielioppi* (2011).

 # Project documentation